leokang123/Obsidian/Pages/Home.md

     //dv.span("<br>" + page.file.name) // uncomment for troubleshooting
     calendarData.entries.push({
         date: page.file.name,     // (required) Format YYYY-MM-DD
-        intensity: page.exercise, // (required) the data you want to track, will map color intensities automatically
+        intensity: page.series, // (required) the data you want to track, will map color intensities automatically
         content: "🏋️",           // (optional) Add text to the date cell
         color: "orange",          // (optional) Reference from *calendarData.colors*.
 If no color is supplied; colors[0] is used
     })